 Place the large paper trees in the center of a lazy Susan or tray.
 Fill in the bottom of the display with a thin layer of Epsom salts to hold the large trees in place.
 Epsom salts provide the sparkling look of real snow when paired with string lights, but you could also use faux snow from a crafts store.

 No Christmas decor is complete without twinkling lights!
 Take a strand of small, battery-powered string lights and place them around the edges of the tray.
 Bury them under a layer of Epsom salts to hide wires.

 Step 3: Add Small Characters

-Continue filling the tray with Epsom salts so the lights are covered and the layer is close to the top of the tray.
+Continue filling the tray with Epsom salt until the lights are covered and the layer is close to the top of the tray.
 Fill in open areas with small bottlebrush trees and woodland figurines.
-Turn on the lights, and enjoy your winter centerpiece!
+Turn on the lights, and enjoy your DIY winter centerpiece!